snico432/injection-tracker/report/report.md

 | mAP@50 | 0.479 | 0.909 | 0.370 | 0.812 |
 | mAP@50-95 | 0.145 | 0.443 | 0.099 | 0.312 |

----

-### Third Model: Second Dataset, larger image size
+### Third Model: Second Dataset, Larger Image Size

-While the previous training runs were performed at an image size of 640x640, this model was trained with `imgsz=1280`.
-YOLO automatically determined the batch size based on the available GPU memory (40GB on the A100 GPU), which turned out to be 16.
-All other hyperparameters remained the same as the second model.
+While the previous training runs used an image resolution of 640 × 640, this model was trained with an increased resolution of 1280 × 1280 (imgsz=1280).
+YOLO automatically determined the batch size based on the available GPU memory (40 GB on the NVIDIA A100), resulting in a batch size of 16.
+All other hyperparameters remained identical to those used for the second model.

 #### Performance Metrics